From the outside looking in, a career in restaurant management can seem exciting, fun, and rewarding:

 To-do lists aren’t everyone’s cup of tea, but if they work for you, you’ll want to find a way to reduce that 41 percent as much as you can.

 Matt from Mercy Lounge in Nashville let the 7shifts team in on a little-known iOS feature called location-based reminders.
-Apple — and Android — users can attach their to-dos to a physical location and receive a handy, helpful push notification whenever they’re in range.
+Apple — and Android — users can attach their to-dos to a physical location and receive a handy, helpful push notification whenever they’re in range or that location.
 If you set a reminder to call your supplier when you finish your shift, your phone will automatically remind you when you’ve clocked out for the day and walk to your car.

 Here's how to turn on iPhone location-based reminders: